What Does a First-Time SOC 2 Audit Actually Find?

 |---|---|---|

-If you've ever read the COSO-derived Common Criteria, these won't surprise you.
+If you've ever read the Common Criteria (they're built on the COSO internal-control framework, the same backbone large companies use), these won't surprise you.
 CC3, CC7, CC8, and CC9 are exactly the areas where a young company has the least paper.
-That's by design — the framework is testing operational discipline, and discipline is the last thing a 12-person team formalizes.
+That's no accident.
+The framework is testing operational discipline, and discipline is the last thing a 12-person team gets around to writing down.

 Finding issues is the sign of a real audit

 Here's the part nobody tells founders.
-If your auditor finds nothing on a first-time engagement, that's the red flag — not the clean report.
+If your auditor finds nothing on a first-time engagement, that's the thing to worry about, not the clean report.

-Look at what the Delve scandal exposed in early 2026.
+Look at what the Delve situation surfaced in early 2026.
 An anonymous investigation alleged that 493 of 494 SOC 2 reports the firm issued were nearly identical, down to the same grammatical errors, and that all 259 Type II reports carried word-for-word identical auditor conclusions.
-Reports were allegedly pre-populated before clients submitted a single piece of evidence.
-Risk assessments came pre-filled with defaults.
-That is what a stamp audit looks like at industrial scale — and zero findings was the tell.
+The investigation alleged that reports were pre-populated before clients had submitted a single piece of evidence, and that risk assessments came pre-filled with defaults.
+Delve has denied the allegations, which remain contested.
+Set the specific company aside, because the pattern is the lesson on its own.
+That is the shape of a rubber-stamp audit at scale, and zero findings was the tell.

-A real audit applies AT-C 205: inquiry is never enough on its own, and every control needs at least one corroborating procedure.
-When someone actually tests your controls against the Trust Services Criteria, they will find the same first-timer gaps everyone has.
+A real audit follows the standard called AT-C 205, which says just asking is never enough on its own.
+"Inquiry" is the audit word for asking you a question, and every control needs at least one corroborating procedure on top of it, meaning the auditor has to inspect something, watch it happen, or re-perform it to confirm your answer holds up.
+When someone actually tests your controls against the criteria, they will find the same first-timer gaps everyone has.
 Finding them is the work.
 A report with no exceptions on a first audit isn't proof you're secure.
-It's proof nobody looked.
+It's a sign that nobody looked very hard.

 What this means for you

 A 40-60% gap rate sounds alarming until you see how fast most of it closes.
 The gaps above are paperwork and process, not re-architecting your stack.
-In my experience the common ones get remediated in weeks, not months — industry timelines put minor gaps at 1-2 weeks to audit-ready and a heavier load at 8-16 weeks, depending on how much you're starting from scratch.
+In my experience the common ones get fixed in weeks, not months.
+Industry timelines put minor gaps at 1-2 weeks to audit-ready and a heavier load at 8-16 weeks, depending on how much you're starting from scratch.

 So the move isn't to panic when the findings come back.
 It's to get the findings *early*, from someone who'll tell you the truth, and fix them before the observation window starts.
-That's the whole point of stress-testing first and verifying after.
+That's the whole idea behind stress-testing first and verifying after.

 Frequently asked questions